Old French Reading Group

 - University of Texas Old French Online, including grammar summaries and parsed extracts from various Old French texts

-And here’s a link to a neat set of resources online supplied by Trinity College Dublin: The Joys of Old French web page.
+Set of resources online supplied by Trinity College Dublin: The Joys of Old French web page.

 Also, the Wikipedia Old French Grammar web page.